-Patient care suffering because of senior practitioners' professionalism lapsesJuly 1st, 2013 in Health /
+Patient care suffering because of senior practitioners' professionalism lapsesJuly 1, 2013 in Medicine & Health / Health

 The professionalism lapses of a minority of senior healthcare practitioners, charged with teaching healthcare students across the NHS, are contributing to a decline in patient care and dignity.
 This is the finding of an eight-year programme of research, led by Cardiff University and the University of Dundee.

 The research explored the professionalism dilemmas experienced by healthcare students from across five countries - England, Wales, Scotland, Northern Ireland and Australia - and collected over 2,000 anonymous stories of professionalism lapses from more than 4,000 student participants.

 Research co-author and Director of Medical Education Research at Cardiff University, Dr Lynn Monrouxe, said: 'Our research has highlighted that some senior healthcare practitioners across the UK fail to ensure proper patient care and dignity in the presence of students.

 'Healthcare students are explicitly taught what comprises professional values and behaviours, but a large part of learning to become a healthcare professional occurs within the NHS as students observe their seniors - who act as powerful role models - interacting with patients.